production-minds/troop/README.md

 Troop
 =====

 True JavaScript OOP.
 Fast & transparent.
-Latest release: **0.1.3**.

 Troop provides *base class* and a set of *tools* to build a close approximation of true classes in ECMAScript 5.
 Troop puts emphasis on: